Important information regarding the Programme Specification and Regulations

 - Regulations concerning provision for individual modules is divided in to a Summary of provision for individual modules and the Detailed regulations for the provision of individual modules (which may include relevant Annexes).

-- The document also contains a glossary which defines certain terms used within the document and a section with details about related documents and sources of information to which a student is likely to need to refer at different times in their studies.
+- The document also contains a Glossary which defines certain terms used within the document and a section with details about related documents and sources of information to which a student is likely to need to refer at different times in their studies.

-Some regulations are general regulations, which mean that they apply for all University of London International Programmes at a given level of study.
+Some regulations are general regulations, which means that they apply for all University of London International Programmes at a given level of study.
 These regulations are marked with (GR) next to the paragraph number.

 On all matters where the regulations need to be interpreted, or are silent, the University's decision is final.